holochain/launcher-tauri/README.md

 To reset the launcher, it is enough to remove all the folders mentioned above and start the launcher again.

+### Logs

+Logs can be found at `$DATA_DIR/holochain/launcher.log`.
+When reporting issues, please attach the contents of this file.

 ## Support

 Right now only Linux amd64 is supported.
 MacOS will be available soon.
 Windows support will be blocked until Holochain core supports it.

-There is a known issue that prevents the UIs from opening in chromium based browsers.
+There is a known issue that prevents the UIs from opening in Chromium based browsers.
 For now the launcher will only open UIs in Firefox.

 ## Developer Setup